Lemon law: Canada

 The Canadian Motor Vehicle Arbitration Plan (CAMVAP) is the dispute resolution program for Canadians who have problems with the assembly of their vehicle or with how the manufacturer implements its new vehicle warranty.
 CAMVAP covers new and used, owned and leased vehicles that are from the current model year and up to an additional four model years.

 CAMVAP is free for consumers, and hearings are held in the consumer's home community.
 The process normally takes less than 70 days from start to finish.
 Most consumers are able to handle their own case without the assistance of lawyers.
 The manufacturers do not use lawyers.
 Their representatives usually are serving or retired district parts and services representatives.
 An inspection of the vehicle normally is part of an arbitration hearing and the arbitrator can order a technical inspection of the vehicle at the program's expense if doing so is required.

 CAMVAP arbitrators can order the manufacturer to buy back the vehicle; repair it at the manufacturer's expense; pay for repairs already completed; or pay out of pocket expenses for items such as towing, diagnostic testing, rental cars and accommodation related to the problem with the vehicle.
 The arbitrator can also determine that the manufacturer has no liability.

 CAMVAP is available in all Canadian provinces and territories.

 European Union

-In the EU, Directive (UE) 2019/771 Rules on contracts for the sale of goods between sellers and consumers applies from January 2022, to replace regulation 2017/2394 and directive 2009/22/CE and directive 1999/44/CE.
+In the EU, Directive (UE) 2019/771 Rules on contracts for the sale of goods between sellers and consumers applies from January 2022, to replace Regulation 2017/2394, Directive 2009/22/CE and Directive 1999/44/CE.

 France

-In France, the Garantie des vices cachés en droit français protect the buyer against Latent defect, in relation with the United Nations Convention on Contracts for the International Sale of Goods.
+In France, the Garantie des vices cachés en droit français protects the buyer against Latent defect, in relation with the United Nations Convention on Contracts for the International Sale of Goods.